Blackhat (film): Development

 In an interview done at the LMU Film school, Michael Mann said he was inspired to make Blackhat after reading about the events surrounding Stuxnet, which was a computer worm that targeted and reportedly ruined almost one fifth of Iran's nuclear centrifuges.
 In keeping with his high standard for authenticity, Mann brought in several technical advisors and consultants like former hackers Kevin Poulsen (senior editor for Wired News) and Christopher McKinlay, to make the film as authentic as possible.
 McKinlay was famous for hacking the online dating site OkCupid in order to make his profile the most attractive to women.
 Director Mann also met with Mike Rogers, who was chairman of the Permanent Select Committee on Intelligence until 2015.
-Parisa Tabriz, who manages Google's information security engineering team, said that "It's the most accurate information security film I've seen."
+Parisa Tabriz, who manages Google's information security engineering team, said: "It's the most accurate information security film I've seen."

 The film was tentatively titled Cyber; however, the final title was revealed on July 26, 2014, during a panel at San Diego Comic-Con, and it was being estimated that it might qualify for the Oscars.
 The first official trailer for the film was released on September 25, 2014.